Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Within a Line

 To display a word or words without any formatting, place a grave accent sign ( ` ) before and after the word or words.
-In the example that follows, the star signs ( * ) placed within the grave accent signs ( ` ) appear as what they are, star signs.
+In the example that follows, the star signs ( * ) placed within the grave accent signs ( ` ) appear as what they are, as star signs.

     This text is `important` and here, it becomes even `**more**` important.